dankovacek/artchive/README.md

 <img src="/public/graffikiapp/static/images/UIlandscape.jpg"><img src="/public/graffikiapp/static/images/UImobileprofile.jpg">

 </div>
-## Feature "Wish List"

-**Secure Login**
-_Method_
-Use Oauth2 for authentication/authorization, also to help avoid spam issues, and to reduce work.

-_Authorization Request_
-The intent is to by default collect the minimum amount of personal information Collect e-mail address (as unique identifier for database)
+## Thoughts on UI, Database Design, Archiving Art

+**Map View**
+Colour encoding map pins to convey time:
+* Pins should be colour coded to indicate the age of verification
+* 'red' means hasn't been verified in ~>1 year **or** unverified
+* 'orange' means hasn't been verified in ~>6 months
+* 'yellow' means hasn't been verified in ~>3 months
+* 'green' means verified 1 > and < 3 months
+* 'blue' means 'new', added < 1 month ago

 **User**
 A User database will track:
 * contributions of photography (flicks),
 * comments, i.e. information related to the piece, the artist, a movement, etc.
 * 'like' or verification (see Quality Assurance below)
 * **must not track** personal information
-* Following initial registration with Oauth process, users can voluntarily provide additional information
+* Following initial registration with Oauth process, users can voluntarily provide additional information and customize their own profile
+* can follow and be followed

+**Piece**
+A Piece is a single work of art,
+* track when photos were taken
+* track verifications of location
+* track status of piece, i.e. unaltered from most current photo

 **Archiving**
 Quality standards should be applied to the documentation of a work.
 For example: